 Single Fin (Blue Point beach): We looooved the spring rolls from Single Fin.
 They were the best we had (and we tried a lot on our trip).
 The curry was also really good.
 It also had the BEST view, on the top of a cliff, with a panoramic view of the ocean.
 It was really fun to just sit and watch the surfers & people watch all the single people at the restaurant trying to find a date, haha!
 Things like that always make me so glad I'm married & don't have to worry about trying to be cool..

 Buddha Soul: Delicious lentil burger.
 Laid back atmosphere.
 We ate here twice because it was so good!
-Everything was so healthy but delicious.
+Everything was so healthy & delicious.

 Ulu Thai: best matsuman curry.
 Pineapple fried rice in a pineapple.

-Bukit Cafe: Nate had the best burger of his life here.
-The fries were also sooo good! & I had the BEST chocolate lava cake ever here.
+Bukit Cafe: Nate had the best burger of his life here!
+The fries were also sooo good!
+I had the most amazing chocolate lava cake.
 It seriously exploded with dark chocolate when I took a bite & I have still been dreaming of that cake!
 They had this sugar cane lime juice that was delicious too!

 Tratorria: good pizza, gnocchi, & creme brulee.
 This was the first place we ate because we were starving from traveling for the past 24 hours, but it was good & we came back another night!

-Nalu Bowl: Delicious dragon fruit bowl with lots of fruit, beautiful ocean view
+Nalu Bowls: Delicious dragon fruit bowl with lots of fruit, beautiful ocean view

 Campuhan Ridge Hike: We did the Campuhan Ridge hike early one morning, before it got too hot.
 It was walking distance from our hotel & luckily Nate is amazing at finding places & found the road to go down quickly.
 The hike was short & had beautiful views of the mountains & rice patties.
 We met a girl from Europe & ended up walking with her & talking to her the whole time.
 One thing I really enjoy about traveling is meeting so many people from different countries.
 The hike ended in a little area with art galleries & we looked in one & started talking to the girl working there.
 She said her family owned the gallery & did all of the paintings inside.
 They were beautiful, so we bought one of the paintings to bring home!